MatthiasHinz/AlgebR/README.md

   rec_num     IID                  class semantics                       command                                  timestamp 2       2 meuse~2 SpatialPointsDataFrame S x Q set meuse$lzinc = log(meuse$zinc) ##------ Tue Aug 16 17:59:41 2016 ------##
 ```

+###3.5 Getting and setting semantics of objects

+The semantics of an object can be determined using the `estimateSemantics` function as the following:

+###3.6 Getting and setting semantics of functions

 ##4.
 Export and visualization of derivation graphs

 ##5.
 Known Issues